Funeral arrangements announced for beloved Barbara Bush

 HOUSTON, Texas --Barbara Bush's funeral will be held at St. Martin's Church in Houston, where she and the former president have been devoted members for decades.
 She repeatedly has said she wanted a very simple service.

-Her body will be taken to the George Lewis Funeral Home in Houston for private visitation tomorrow and Thursday.
+Her body was taken to the George H. Lewis & Sons Funeral Home in Houston for private visitation

 Friday, Mrs. Bush will lie in repose where the public can pay their respects from noon until midnight.
-Houston Metro bus service will shuttle visitors from Second Baptist Parking Lot to St. Martins.
+Houston Metro bus service will shuttle visitors from Second Baptist Parking Lot to St. Martin's.

 Saturday will be a private service for 1,500 guests.